bdrawe/bdrawe/README.md

      style="float: left; margin-right: 10px;" />

 ### What am I currently working on
-Currently I am attending a Full Stack bootcamp and building out some side projects with the new skills I have gained!
+Currently building out side projects and looking for development opportunities where I can add value!